What happens in Belle View when the lease is over?

 - Renew the lease --- This will lock the rental property up for another year with a small rent increase.

-Sometimes circumstances arise that require a tenant to end the lease before the lease term is over.
+Sometimes circumstances arise which make a renter to end the lease before the lease term is over.
 If this occures, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
-If a renter leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the owner.
+If a renter leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the property owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Utilities